YassineICHIRRI/YassineICHIRRI/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I am a final year  AI Engineering Student @ Ensias
+- :computer: I am an ENSIAS alumni
 - 🧠 A very curious fella always in a learning journey
 - :bomb: With me, be always ready for an explosion of creativity
 - :man_technologist: Had internships in YaneCode digital , Stellantis and 4D software